nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## <a name="qs"></a>1.
 Quick Start (Jiyu)

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your computer.

 1. Download the latest `ForgetfulNUS.jar` from [here](https://github.com/AY2021S1-CS2103T-W16-2/tp/releases).